BrandonMinard/node_map_gen/README.md

 # node_map_gen
-Program that generates a visual representation of a node map
+Program that generates a visual representation of a node map as simply as possible.